Trump: Minneapolis Church Protesters Should Be Thrown in Jail

 Violators will face the "full force" of the Justice Department, Dhillon told Newsmax's "Wake Up America" on Monday morning.

-That could include former CNN host Don Lemon, who was present and may have had advance knowledge of the disruption, according to Harmeet Dhillon, assistant attorney general for civil rights.
+That could include former CNN host Don Lemon, who was present and may have had advance knowledge of the disruption, according to Dhillon.

 "The people who did this made a big, big mistake — whoever they are," Dhillon said.
 "We are investigating exactly who they are, who coordinated with them, who paid for it, and who was there.